 No, it’s not cosplay in the countryside and it’s unrelated to Halloween, but yes, there’s something funky going on in the rice fields!
 Each autumn, some farming villages crank up their creativity and put on kakashi (scarecrow) displays in rice fields.
 Unlike the utilitarian North American scarecrows made of straw, flannel shirt and old blue jeans, Japanese scarecrows can be cute, scary, or just plain weird!
 Check out our guide below for a list of nearby festivals and don’t forget your camera!

-Trolley Train Festival & Kakashi Matsuri in Yamada
+Trolley Train Festival & Kakashi Festival in Yamada

 Abandoned in 1988, the Kamiyamada Line Railroad is now the venue for the annual torokko (trolley) train event in Yamada.
 The trolley car, decorated with paintings by local elementary school students, makes 1.5 km round trips.
-From the train, passengers can see approximately 150 scarecrows on display in freshly harvested rice fields.
-This year’s theme is “Sports Festival”.
+Passengers will see more than 150 scarecrows on display in freshly harvested rice fields while riding on the train.
 The scarecrows look so realistic from afar that you’ll surely do a double take when you see them!
-Scarecrows are on display from early October and remain until the end of November.
+Scarecrows are on display from early October and will remain until the end of November.
 You can also enjoy food made with local produce such as miso soup, udon, curry, and freshly-made mochi.

 • 2142-1 Kumagahata, Kama City, Fukuoka

 This scarecrow festival runs alongside the famous Saga International Balloon Fiesta, which attracts huge numbers of spectators from all over Japan and overseas.
 The event began as an alternative in case inclement weather prevented the balloons from flying.
-Over 100 scarecrows made by locals will be on display.
-Local produce including mikan (oranges) and vegetables will be on sale, and there will be a lucky draw in which winners can receive small gifts especially made by local grade school students.
-If you’re going balloon watching, don’t forget to check out the scarecrows, too!
+Over 120 scarecrows made by locals will be on display.
+For their 10th year, the scarecrow theme is “From Heisei to Reiwa, and to the future”.
+If you’re going to balloon watching, don’t forget to check out the scarecrows, too!

 Copyright Fukuoka Now – including all text, photos and illustrations.
 Permission required to re-use in any form.
 Meanwhile, feel free to link to to this page.